 Adding Oyster Observations to a Central Storage and Version Control

 Reconciled oyster observations are ultimately stored in our master data repository on GitHub, and team members are required to follow the same workflow as defined for water quality data to upload this info to GitHub.
-The workflow ensures that every new type of oyster data updated are reviewed before merging with the protected `master` branch.
+The workflow ensures that every new type of oyster data updated are reviewed before merging with the protected ”master“ branch.
 It is also important to note that oyster measurements are not stored in MySQL since our MySQL relational database was created specifically for water quality observations.
 Oyster data are also stored in a University of Florida protected server with remote storage as a backup to the GitHub servers.

 Regularly Updated Data and Adaptive Management

-We have developed scripts of computer code that use these data to create summaries and routine analyses to provide information to (1) adaptively update sampling efforts and (2) meet reporting requirements of the funding agency.
+We developed scripts of computer code that use these data to create summaries and routine analyses to provide information to (1) adaptively update sampling efforts and (2) meet reporting requirements of the funding agency.
 Because data workflow is standardized, each time new data are collected, these standard computer scripts can be run to inform ongoing research efforts.
-For example, to inform field sampling, we routinely use a type of power analysis to inform field efforts during winter oyster sampling.
+For example, to inform field sampling, we routinely use a type of power analysis to inform field efforts during winter oyster sampling (Moore and Pine in-review).
 Before the field sampling season, data from previous years are used to develop preliminary sampling guides regarding location and number of transect samples to take.
 As field collections begin and new data are collected and entered into the computer, we re-run the power analyses to update the sampling effort for that field season based on observed oyster density and variability from season sampling.
 This allows us to allocate effort to locations where they provide the most information to meet project objectives.
 This increases overall project efficiency and maximizes learning, but it is only possible because of a robust functioning data workflow.

 Discussion

-Establishing a data management workflow is receiving more attention in ecological efforts.
+Establishing a data management workflow is receiving increased recognition as a critical part of ecological research (Lowndes et al 2017).
 Thus, creating a data management workflow from the beginning of the research initiative makes data management a more straightforward endeavor to maintain than reconcile and document the aspects of the study after a manuscript has been prepared (Archmiller et al., 2020) or a research project completed.
 Data and scripts without proper initial data management workflows can lead to an increased effort, likelihood of mistakes, and increased time to properly archive and clean data following data collection.
 While it is possible for post-reconciliation of data collected in theory, this rarely happens in practice (Nelson & Grubesic, 2018).
 Our data management addresses many of the challenges with “living data”, such as reducing human-introduced error, permanent data storage, and version control for text and scripts.
-Our workflow uses a mixture of familiar software (e.g., Microsoft Excel) and versatile software (e.g., R programming, GitHub, MySQL), which encompasses various skills needed from a biologist to employ a modern workflow.
+Our workflow uses a mixture of familiar software (e.g., Microsoft Excel) and versatile software (e.g., R programming, GitHub, MySQL), which encompasses various skills needed, using software a biologist may already be familiar with from other work elements, to employ a modern workflow.